aiyumi/aiyumi.github.io/posts/watch-p5-db-online.en.md

 .. tags: Games
 .. date: 2016-09-10 21:36:45

-In my [previous post](/en/blog/getting-ready-for-persona5), I talked about the Persona series, and how I'm excited about Persona 5.
-The game will be released for both PS3 and PS4 on September 15th, 2016 in Japan, and February 14th, 2017 in North America and Europe.
+In my [previous post](/en/blog/getting-ready-for-persona5), I talked about the Persona series, and how I'm excited about Persona 5's release.

 On September 3rd, 2016, a special Persona 5 anime episode aired in Japan to promote the game.
 It is titled, "Persona 5 the Animation - the Day Breakers," and is about the main gang doing a random sidequest (it's an optional mission that doesn't interfere with the main plot of the game.
 So, no worries about spoilers).